SeikaHirori/SeikaHirori.github.io/_Docs/_TO-DO.md

                     - iOS/ iPadOS interactions with Wireless earbuds and how certain earbuds's lowest volume
             - Resources:
                 - Learning courses, books, and other information I have used on my learning journey.

+- About Me page:
+    - Longer blurb about...
+        - Background of life
+        - My "how" and "why" into programming
+        - My goals/ objectve for this new career
+        - My current hobbies :3